Finiteness theorems for the Picard objects of an algebraic stack: Corollaries, examples and applications

 \begin{sousdefi} Let $G : (Sch/S)^{\text{op}} \fleche (Gr)$ be a functor, where $(Gr)$ is the category of commutative groups.
 We define two group subfunctors $G^0$ and $G^{\tau}$ of $G$ as follows.
 If $T$ is the spectrum of an algebraically closed field $K$, we say that a point $t\in G(T)$ is in $G^0(T)$ if there are connected $K$-schemes of finite type $T_1, \dots, T_n$, and for each $i$ a morphism $\alpha_i : T_i\fleche G$ (\emph{i.e.} $\alpha_i\in G(T_i)$) and two $K$-points $s_i, t_i \in T_i$ such that \beqn \alpha_1(s_1) &=&t\\ \alpha_1(t_1)&=& \alpha_2(s_2) \\ \vdots &&\\ \alpha_{n-1}(t_{n-1})&=&\alpha_n(s_n)\\ \alpha_n(t_n)&=&0. \eeqn For an arbitrary $S$-scheme $T$, we say that a point $t\in G(T)$ is in $G^0(T)$ (resp. in $G^{\tau}(T)$) if for every algebraically closed field $K$ and every morphism $\xi : \Spec K \fleche T$, the restriction $t_{\xi}\in G(\Spec K)$ is in $G^0(\Spec K)$ (resp. if there is $n>0$ such that $t^n\in G^0(T)$). \end{sousdefi}

 We let the reader check that these are indeed group subfunctors of $G$, and that forming them commutes with any base change.
 Moreover, if $G$ is a group scheme locally of finite type over a field $k$, then $G^0$ is the connected component of the neutral element (hence it is open, closed, geometrically irreducible and of finite type).
-In this case $G^{\tau}$ is therefore an open subscheme of $G$, namely the union $\cup_{n>0} \varphi_n^{-1}(G^0)$ where $\varphi_n : G\fleche G$ is the multiplication by $n$.
-In particular if $G^{\tau}$ is quasi-compact, then it is also closed in $G$.
-The reader can also check that $G^{\tau}$ contains any group subscheme of finite type of $G$.
+In this case $G^{\tau}$ is then an open and closed group subscheme of $G$: it is open because it is the union $\cup_{n>0} \varphi_n^{-1}(G^0)$ where $\varphi_n : G\fleche G$ is the multiplication by $n$.
+To prove that it is closed, by faithfully flat descent we may assume that the base field is algebraically closed, and then the complement of $G^{\tau}$ is a union of translates of $G^{\tau}$, more precisely